vladmandic/pigallery/docs/architecture.md

   - Delete, View Details, Download
 - View simmiar by:
   - Description: Performs logical compare of all tags for the specific image
-    to all images in database to find simmilar images and sort them by simmilarity
+    to all images in database to find similar images and sort them by similarity
-  - Simmilar images: Performs binary hash compare of perception hash for the specific image
+  - Similar images: Performs binary hash compare of perception hash for the specific image
     to all images in database
-  - Simmilar faces: Performs Euclidean distance compare of face embedding for the specific image
+  - Similar faces: Performs Euclidean distance compare of face embedding for the specific image
     to all images in database

 #### 2.1.3.
 Details View